cardillan/mindcode/ROADMAP.markdown

     in-memory jump table created.
   * Return optimization: replace jump to return instruction with the return instruction itself.
   * Only recreate OptimizationActions of the action's contexts are affected by previous optimizations.
+* Syntax Update
+  * Rewrite the syntax using lists of elements instead of chained elements where possible
+  * Allow empty bodies of ifs, loops, functions etc.
+  * New `yield` keyword for assigning values to variables in list iteration loop lists.
+  * Add block comments to allow commenting/uncommenting blocks of code when battling a syntax error (better syntax error reporting would be much more preferable, but quite hard to implement).
+* Unreachable code elimination improvements:
+  * Instead of removing instructions, replace them with a no-op (to preserve AST context structure).
+Only when an entire AST context (not just a subcontext) is unreachable, eliminate it altogether -- this could perhaps be done while rebuilding AST context structure.
+  * If and Loop handling in respective optimizers (including DFO) must be updated to cope with the possibility of no-op instructions.
+  * After this change, it should be called in iteration phase, to free space for further speed optimizations.
+  * Detect `end` instructions which are **always** executed in a user defined function and terminate the code path when such a function is called.
+* When an uninitialized temporary variable is found by Data FLow Optimization, generate compilation error -- if it happens, it is an optimization bug.
 * Function optimization of constant function parameters (i.e. not modified inside the function)
   * Detect situations where a read-only parameter is always passed the same argument value (either a literal, or a variable) and globally replace the parameter with that literal/variable, saving the assignment.